puzzle/dagger-techlab/content/en/docs/01/_index.md

 ### Exploring Modules and Functions

-If you are curious, what other functions are available on this module, you can either have a look at its [source code](https://github.com/shykes/daggerverse/blob/main/hello/main.go) or you can explore its functions using:
+If you are curious, what other [Function](https://docs.dagger.io/api/reference/#definition-Function)s are available on this [Module](https://docs.dagger.io/api/reference/#definition-Module), you can either have a look at its [source code](https://github.com/shykes/daggerverse/blob/main/hello/main.go) or you can explore its functions using:

 ```bash